APC-Associated Adenomatous Polyposis – Definition

 Medulloblastoma

-- Clinical neurological examination from childhood annually
+- Clinical neurological examination from childhood yearly

 Recommendations for Early Detection of GAPPS